compsb-unimi/VMetaD-tutorial/input.md

 </p>

 ## The C-alpha RMSD restraining
-One effect that we should take into account is the possibility that the ligand, in advanced phases of the simulation, will try to unfold the protein, being the place occupied by it the volume portion with less history-dependent potential.
+One effect that we should take into account is the possibility that the ligand, in advanced phases of the simulation, will try to unfold the protein, being the place occupied by it the volume portion with less history-dependent potential deposited.
 To limit this effect we will put in place a RMSD restraining that will be removed during the reweighting procedure.
-To be sure to keep the structure stable, we will consider all the C-alpha atoms of the residues considered for defining the reference frame.
-This is not the case, but in presence of partial folding upon binding effects the involved residues can be removed from this restraint.
+To be sure to keep the structure stable, we will define the reference frame of VMetaD on the residues selected for the fit.
+Another possibility is to remove the residues involved in folding upon binding phenomema from this restraint.

 To have a reference structure to be used in PLUMED (see the next section for the input file), we convert the initial structure to the PDB format using `gmx editconf` (to be sure about the numbering) and keeping only the C-alphas:
 ```
 gmx editconf -f starting.gro -o ref_ca.pdb
 grep "CA" ref_ca.pdb > tmpfile && mv tmpfile ref_ca.pdb
 ```
-Adding the correct values to the b-factor columns so that PLUMED can consider only the atoms we want to select (see the `ref_ca.pdb` file in the folder for reference).
+Adding the correct values to the b-factor columns (or remove the unwanted atoms for the fitting procedure) so that PLUMED can consider only the atoms we want to select (see the `ref_ca.pdb` file in the folder for reference).
 This PDB file will also be used to perform the rototranslational fit of the host to fix the reference frame (we can also use two different files with different groups of atoms, if necessary).

 ## The PLUMED input file